Greg McDermott: 2014–15 season

 Despite being ranked as high as No. 23 during the season, McDermott would have his first losing season at Creighton as they finished in a tie for last place in the Big East with a record of 14–19, 4–14 in conference play.

 2015–16 season

 In his sixth season with Creighton, McDermott led the Bluejays to a sixth place finish in the Big East with a record of 18–13, 9–9 in conference play.
 In the quarterfinals of the NIT, they lost to BYU 88–82 to finish the season 20–15.

 2016–17 season

 Entering the 2016–17 season, Creighton was ranked in both preseason polls.
 McDermott led the Bluejays to an 18–1 start and a ranking as high as No. 7 in the nation.
+During Creighton's 18th win, starting point guard Mo Watson Jr. suffered a season-ending knee injury.
 The team finished the regular season 23–8, and lost to Villanova in the Big East tournament finals.
 The Bluejays received an at-large bid to the NCAA tournament as the No. 6 seed in the Midwest Region, and lost to the Rhode Island Rams 84–72 in the first round to finish the season 25–10.